uasyraf/tinder-from-wish/README.md

 If Tinder was built by Wish

 ## Description
-A cheap Tinder web app, it's a monolithic aplication built using React + Typescript + Express JS + SQLite
+A cheap Tinder web app, it's a monolithic application built using React + Typescript + Express JS + SQLite

 ## Demo
 https://tinder-from-wish.onrender.com/